Tag Archives: Christoph Waltz

 Water For Elephants (2019), Reece Witherspoon, Robert Pattinson

-My reasons for watching this one include the fact that I’m a fan of Witherspoon, elephants are majestic and just a few days ago, I happened to be in the mood for a film that wouldn’t prove too emotionally taxing.
+My reasons for watching this one are that I’m a fan of Witherspoon, elephants are majestic and just a few days ago, I happened to be in the mood for a film that wouldn’t prove too emotionally taxing.
 I’ve also recently watched and loved The Greatest Showman (2017).
-I therefore needed to find out whether it was possible for me to appreciate another circus movie nearly as much.
+I therefore needed to find out whether I could appreciate another circus movie nearly as much.

-I’ll waste not time in confirming that The Greatest Showman (2017) remains my favourite circus movie.
-Reason being, even though Water For Elephants proved a not especially taxing viewing experience, by the end of the film, I couldn’t say I loved it.
+I’ll waste no time in confirming that The Greatest Showman (2017) remains my favourite circus movie.
+Reason being, even though Water for Elephants proved a not especially taxing viewing experience, by the end of the film, I couldn’t say I loved it.
 It was just OK.
-The acting wasn’t bad but I may have enjoyed the film that little bit more had the central love story been stronger and more enthralling.
-It may also be that I’ve just seen this old fashioned style of storytelling several times before and this particularly version simply wasn’t the best.
+The acting wasn’t bad, but I may have enjoyed the film that little bit more had the central love story been stronger and more enthralling.
+It may also be that I’ve just seen this old-fashioned style of storytelling several times before, and this particular version simply wasn’t the best.

-I know I’ll likely remember Water For Elephants for the visuals of Witherspoon’s character with the beautiful white horse and also for bringing to mind the value of the kindness of strangers.
-Especially in terms of the fact that none of us can really survive without it.
+I’ll likely remember Water for Elephants for the visuals of Witherspoon’s character, with the beautiful white horse, and also for bringing to mind the value of the kindness of strangers.
+Especially because none of us can really survive without it.

 G